payment cards

 Payment cards should be issued to youth coaches via a manager, team leader or site administrator.

-• What card numbers have been issued to the youth coach – this should include the embossed number on the front, and the sequence number on the back
+• The card numbers – this includes the embossed number on the front, and the sequence number on the back

 • The date cards were issued

-This information should be recorded, and retained in a secure location.
+This information needs to be recorded, and retained in a secure location.

 Do not share payment cards that have been issued to you with other youth coaches.
-If youth coaches require a card, they must go to their Managers/Team leaders or Site Administrator.
+If youth coaches require a card, they must go to the manager, team leader or site administrator.

 Storing payment cards